Hanna Segal

-Life
+Early life and education

 Hanna Segal was born into a middle class Jewish family in Łódź, Poland.
-She had begun her medical studies at Warsaw University where the family had moved.
-She was politically involved with the Polish Socialist Party.
+After the family moved to Warsaw, she began her medical studies at Warsaw University.

+Segal was politically involved with the Polish Socialist Party.
 When Hitler invaded Poland on 1 September 1939, she was fortuitously on holiday in France from where she had to flee arriving in Great Britain (via Switzerland).
 She completed her medical studies in the wartime Polish medical department at Edinburgh University.
 She next undertook psychoanalytic training in London, and an analysis first with David Matthews, a pupil of Melanie Klein, and later with Klein herself whose close follower she became and whose work she went on to expound with clarity.
-It is said that without Segal's introductory works, Klein would not have become so famous, and would certainly have been far less accessible to the reader.
+It is said that without Segal's introductory works, Klein would not have become so famous, and would certainly have been far less accessible.